kiwigrid/k8s-sidecar/README.md

   - type: string

 - `NAMESPACE`
   - description: Comma separated list of namespaces.
-If specified, the sidecar will search for config-maps/secrets inside these namespaces.
+If specified, the sidecar will search for config-maps inside these namespaces.
 Otherwise the namespace in which the sidecar is running will be used.
 It's also possible to specify `ALL` to search in all namespaces.
   - required: false
   - type: string